seanlowe/seanlowe/README.md

 ### Hello! 👋

 Hi, I'm @seanlowe!
-I'm a Mid to Senior level Software Developer currently working with TypeScript, but I love to work with Golang or Python too.
+I'm an early Senior level Software Developer actively looking for work!
+My most recent experiences were working with TypeScript, but I'd love to learn how to work with Golang, Rust, or Python.

 In my free time, I tinker with various technologies such as Next.js, Neovim, Rust, and Godot.

 <a>
   <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=seanlowe&exclude_repo=practica,college-courses,simpleOS,realtimeraytracer,sorcerer,&layout=compact&theme=transparent&langs_count=8" />